fortinet/ibm-fortigate-AP-HA-terraform-deploy/README.md

 ## Deployment

-> **Note** For Subnets, put the UUID of the subnet.
-Not the name.
+> **Note:** For Subnets, the UUID is required.

-1. Fill in the required Subnets, security group and VPC info.
+1. Fill in the required Subnets, security group and VPC information.
 2. Apply the plan.
 3. Outputs, such as the **Public IP** and **Default username and password** can be found under the `View Log` link.

 ## Destroy the cluster

-To destroy the cluster, click on `Actions...`->`Destroy`
+To destroy the cluster, click on `Actions...`->`Destroy`.

 ![IBM FortiGate Deploy](./imgs/destroy_cluster.png)